publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schP/ptI/m__us_usc_t26_s1201.md

  __Study of Effects of Changes in the Tax Treatment of Capital Gains on Stimulating Investment and Economic Growth__

     [Pub.
-L. 95–600, title V, § 555][/us/pl/95/600/s555], Nov.
+L. 95–600, title V][/us/pl/95/600/tV], § 555, Nov.
 6, 1978, [92 Stat.
 2892][/us/stat/92/2892], required the Secretary of the Treasury to submit to specific committees of Congress a report, not later than Sept.
 30, 1981, respecting effects of changes in tax treatment of capital gains on stimulating investment and economic growth as a result of the enactment of title V of [Pub.
 L. 95–600][/us/pl/95/600].

 ----------